jonzia/Recurrent_Autoencoder/README.md

 # Recurrent Autoencoder v1.0.3

 ## Overview
-Recurrent autoencoder for unsupervised feature extraction from multidimensional time-series ([Design Blog](https://www.jonzia.me/projects/recurrent-autoencoder)).
+Recurrent autoencoder for unsupervised feature extraction from multidimensional time-series.

 ## Description
 This program implements a recurrent autoencoder for time-series analysis.
 The input to the program is a .csv file with feature columns.
 The time-series input is encoded with a single LSTM layer and decoded with a second LSTM layer to recreate the input.
 The output of the encoder layer feeds in to a single latent layer, which contains a compressed representation of the feature vector.
 The architecture for the network is the same as illustrated in [this paper](https://arxiv.org/pdf/1406.1078.pdf).